Bob Cousy: Professional career

-Boston Celtics
+Boston Celtics (1950–1963)

 Early years (1950–1956)

 Cousy turned pro and made himself available for the 1950 NBA draft.
 The Boston Celtics had just concluded the 1949–50 NBA season with a poor 22–46 win–loss record and had the first draft pick.
 It was strongly anticipated that they would draft the highly coveted local favorite Cousy.
 However, coach Red Auerbach snubbed him for center Charlie Share, saying: "Am I supposed to win, or please the local yokels?"
 The local press strongly criticized Auerbach, but other scouts were also skeptical about Cousy, viewing him as flamboyant but ineffective.
 One scout wrote in his report: "The first time he tries that fancy Dan stuff in this league, they'll cram the ball down his throat."

 As a result, the Tri-Cities Blackhawks drafted Cousy, but the point guard was unenthusiastic about his new employer.
 Cousy was trying to establish a driving school in Worcester, Massachusetts and did not want to relocate to the Midwestern triangle of the three small towns of Moline, Rock Island and Davenport.
 As compensation for having to give up his driving school, Cousy demanded a salary of $10,000 from Blackhawks owner Ben Kerner.
 When Kerner offered him only $6,000, Cousy refused to report.
 Cousy was then picked up by the Chicago Stags, but when they folded, league Commissioner Maurice Podoloff declared three Stags available for a dispersal draft: team scoring leader Max Zaslofsky, Andy Phillip and Cousy.
 Celtics owner Walter A. Brown was one of the three club bosses invited.
 He later made it clear that he was hoping for Zaslofsky, would have tolerated Phillip, and did not want Cousy.
 When the Celtics drew Cousy, Brown confessed: "I could have fallen to the floor."
 Brown reluctantly gave him a $9,000 salary.

 It was not long before both Auerbach and Brown changed their minds.
 With averages of 15.6 points, 6.9 rebounds and 4.9 assists a game, Cousy received the first of his 13 consecutive NBA All-Star selections and led a Celtics team with future Naismith Memorial Basketball Hall of Famers Ed Macauley and Bones McKinney to a 39–30 record in the 1950–51 NBA season.
 However, in the 1951 NBA Playoffs, the Celtics were beaten by the New York Knicks.
 With future Hall-of-Fame guard Bill Sharman on board the next season, Cousy averaged 21.7 points, 6.4 rebounds and 6.7 assists per game en route to his first All-NBA First Team nomination.
 Nonetheless, the Celtics lost to the Knicks in the 1952 NBA Playoffs.